mxzorg/leetcode/README.md

 Input is guaranteed to be within the range from 1 to 3999.

+# 14. Longest Common Prefix

+Write a function to find the longest common prefix string amongst an array of strings.

 # 20. Valid Parentheses

 Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.